adnaan/blog/_drafts/2017-07-07-Exploring-Dependency-Injection-in-Go.md

 We end up with a situation where again, there are a large number of arguments to be passed into the `New` function.
 Also it doesn't make a lot of sense to have to declare `default` behavior as a mode.

-Ideally, for a service we would want a `default` behavior which we can override to achieve a mode.
+Ideally, for a service we would want a `default` behavior which we can override to create a new mode.

 ##### Functional Config Options